thepen2/Tree_CLI/doc/tree.md

 The Tree Nano app provides for 2 account addresses per Nano device, derived from the operational internal seeds using the BIP32 paths `m/44'/644'/0'` and `m/44'/644'/1'`.
 The first is designated as the Tree hot wallet, the second the Tree cold wallet.
 The hot wallet uses the network byte 0x28 so that the base58 address generation results in the first character of the account address being H.  The cold wallet uses a network byte of 0x1c resulting in a first character of C.

-In addition, this pair of account addresses is permanently assigned to a particular 8 digit hexadecimal blockchain number, in a one time process on the network in which the Tree Nano app is not involved.
-The full blockchain address of an account in the Tree network is then given as 43 character `blockchain_number:account_address`, using a colon as a separator.
+In addition, this pair of account addresses is permanently assigned to a particular 8 digit hexadecimal blockchain number represented in ASCII, in a one time process on the network in which the Tree Nano app is not involved.
+The full blockchain address of an account in the Tree network is then given as `blockchain_number:account_address` (43 characters), using a colon as a separator.
 The blockchain assignment is what authorizes the accounts to transact with other accounts on the Tree network.

 ## Tree client application start up